 The Strategies for Academic Success (SAS) program is available for any student that has been required to withdraw as a method for readmission to Laurier.

 University of Waterloo students are able to take courses at Laurier through cross-registration.
-Follow the instructions on Laurier’s Enrolment Services: Visiting Students webpage.
+Follow the instructions on Laurier’s Enrolment Services: Cross-Registration with UW webpage.

 You can request to enrol in Laurier courses to count towards a degree that is being taken at another university by obtaining a Letter of Permission from your institution.
 Follow the instructions on Laurier’s Enrolment Services: Visiting Students webpage.